georgemac510/blockchain-developer-bootcamp-final-project/README.md

     c.
 Verify deployment at https://rinkeby.etherscan.io/ by searching your new contract address and checking under `Erc721 Token Txns` to see the minted tokens.

-The demo was deployed as a website to the Rinkeby testnet at https://legaldoc.surge.sh/.
+The demo was deployed as a website to the Rinkeby testnet at https://legaldoc.surge.sh/ using Surge.
 The address of the deployed contract is at the bottom of the website page.
 Left-clicking on the contract address at the bottom of the web page will bring you to the rinkeby.etherscan.io page for the contract.

+If I am eligible for a Consensys Academy certification, can you please send the certification NFT to mainnet address: 0xf0a345115815bc2C87B0EBE49DF8773a71A49063